greggigon/docker-hack-night/docs/5. building/README.md

 |WORKDIR| WORKDIR /root| Sets the working directory for RUN, CMD and ENTRYPOINT commands|

 More detailed description of each [Dockerfile Commands in here](Dockerfile-DockerDocumentation.html).

+#### CMD vs ENTRYPOINT

+The *CMD* instruction can be overridden on the docker run command line while *ENTRYPOINT* can not.
+Image authors may choose to use ENTRYPOINT to ensure their containers behave in a certain way.
+CMD can still be used in conjunction with ENTRYPOINT to provide default arguments.

 ### Sharing the container